jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 In your PR description, it's a smart habit to give reviewers tips on how to review and test your changes, e.g. "Here's how to review this".

+It is essential for commit messages and PR descriptions to explain why.
+Summarizing "what" can be good too, but "why" is essential to review because if the why doesn't make sense then the what probably doesn't matter.
+Sometimes things seem self-apparent, but when in doubt no one was ever hurt by a bit more concise and pithy explanation.

 Set up Travis CI on your own GitHub Bitcoin repository so that when you push a branch or commit the linter and CI tests run.
 It's a good idea to be sure they are all green on your GitHub repository before filing a PR.